vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

       `ack_ids_in_use` array on the next incoming request.
-  * To associate request data to the assigned `ackId` and receive the status of the data, we will use the existing `BatchNotifier`/`BatchReceiver` system from vector’s overall end-to-end-acknowledgement infrastructure.
+  * To associate request data to the assigned `ackId` and receive the status of the data, we will use the existing `BatchNotifier`/`BatchReceiver` system from Vector’s overall end-to-end-acknowledgement infrastructure.

     ```rust
     async fn handle_request(acknowledgements: bool, events: Vec<Events>, out: Pipeline, ack_id: usize...) {